-If a difference of opinion still exists, the taxpayer may file a formal appeal application for reduction in the assessed value with the local Assessment Appeals Board by September 15.
+If a difference of opinion still exists, the taxpayer may file a formal appeal application for reduction in the assessed value with the local Assessment Appeals Board prior to September 15.
 Once an appeal application reaches the Assessor's Office, a dialogue starts that historically results in almost 74% of filed cases being resolved with no change in assessed value.
 Nearly 24% of all cases result in stipulations (agreements) to reduce the assessed value.
 These cases are forwarded to the Appeals Board and rarely require the appearance of the property owner at a hearing.
 Less than 2% of filed cases are contested and decided by the Assessment Appeals Board.

-The appeal application filing period is July 2 through September 15 with the Assessment Appeals section of the Clerk of the Board of Supervisors, a separate agency from the Assessor's Office.
+Appeal applications must be filed between July 2 and September 15 with the Assessment Appeals section of the Clerk of the Board of Supervisors, a separate agency from the Assessor's Office.
 To appeal a roll correction or supplemental assessment, the application must be filed within 60 days of the date of notice of enrollment of that assessment.